rambler-ios/team/processes/development/code-style/swift/swift-style-guide-en.md

 * **5.5.1** The only time you should be using implicitly unwrapped optionals is with `@IBOutlet`s.
 In every other case, it is better to use a non-optional or regular optional property.
 Yes, there are cases in which you can probably "guarantee" that the property will never be `nil` when used, but it is better to be safe and consistent.
 *
 * **5.5.2** When using Dependency Injection prefer injection through initializers rather then property-based.
-Similarly, don't use force unwraps. **TODO: discuss**
+Similarly, don't use force unwraps.

 * **5.5.3** Don't use `as!` or `try!`.